gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 #### SSH Agent Forwarding Risks

 SSH Agent forwarding introduces an inherent risk.
 When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions equal to or above the remote user.
 Still, these forwarded keys can only be used as long as the user maintains the agent forwarding sessions, since agent forwarding does not allow keys to be exported (only certificates).
-This security principle constrains some potential options, such as providing the user's raw private key via the `list-keys@goteleport.com` extension.
+This security principle constrains some potential options, such as providing the user's raw private key via the `key@goteleport.com` extension.

 However, even with the new extensions constrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
+This can easily be done with the `GenerateUserCerts` rpc.

 This raises a security concern that is not present in standard ssh agent forwarding, since the user's login session can essentially be exported to the remote host via a reissue command, rather than being contingent on the forwarding agent session providing access to a private key on the local host.

 For this reason, we may want to consider limiting certificate reissue commands to using the same public key as the active identity, or at least limit the TTL of non-matching certificates to just 1 minute.
 These restrictions may impact other features, including remote kubernetes support, so it is not currently planned.

 ### Additional Considerations

+#### Syncing local/remote `tsh` profiles

+Instead of only forwarding a single `tsh` profile in a remote forwarding session, we could forward a user's entire `~/.tsh` and keep their local and remote `tsh` profile synced.
+This means that the remote session would follow the local `tsh` profile through profile switches, log outs, new log ins, etc. It could even be possible to perform these actions from the remote session.
+This experience would also be more in line with OpenSSH agent forwarding, which forwards all keys in the user's `~/.ssh` directory.

+While this would provide the most seamless UX experience between local and remote sessions, this approach would increase the security risk of local agent forwarding.
+For example, if a user two active `tsh` profiles, one for administration and one for basic operations, the user could `tsh ssh -o "ForwardAgent local"` into a widely accessible server.
+The user's administrative `tsh` profile could potentially be used through their forward agent connection, due to the inherent risks of ssh agent forwarding.

+If we were to enable this functionality, we would need to do one or both of the following:

+1) Make this feature opt-in, with a new forwarding option. e.g. `ForwardAgent local-all`

+2) Implement agent restrictions similar to [OpenSSH's agent restrictions](https://www.openssh.com/agent-restrict.html#:~:text=Agent%20restriction%20in%20OpenSSH).
+This would be a more sophisticated approach that would provide a way to limit how forwarded keys can be used.
+This option would warrant a separate RFD.

 #### Kubernetes